crteensy/DmaSpi/README.md

 - The DmaSpi can be started and stopped if necessary.
   It can be used along with other drivers that use the SPI in non-DMA mode.

 An example that shows a lot of the functionality is in the examples folder.
-This example only shows how to use SPI0; SPI1 (Teensy LC) is untested.
+This example only shows how to use SPI0; SPI1 and SPI2 (if present) are not used.

 Some Notes
 --
-- The Teensy LC introduced a second working SPI.
+- The Teensy LC introduced a second working SPI, Teensy 3.5 nd 3.6 even have a third.
 There is now an abstract base class (AbstractDmaSpi) which has all the code that is not chip-specific.
-Only the chip-specific code is in the derived classes DmaSpi0 and DmaSpi1.
+Only the chip-specific code is in the derived classes DmaSpi0, DmaSpi1 and DmaSpi2.
 All methods and variables are static so that it's not dangerous to create multiple instances of the classes - they access the same static state.
-- the first call to begin() initializes DmaSpi0 or DmaSpi1.
+- the first call to begin() initializes DmaSpi.
 Further calls have no effect until a matching number of calls to end() have been made.
-The last call to end() de-initializes DmaSpi0 or DmaSpi1.
+The last call to end() de-initializes DmaSpi.
-- One instance of each DmaSpi class is created, they are called DMASPI0 (Teensy 3.0, 3.1 and LC) and DMASPI1 (Teensy LC only).
+- One instance of each DmaSpi class is created, they are called DMASPI0 (Teensy 3.0, 3.1 and LC) DMASPI1 (Teensy LC, 3.5, 3.6).
 If the DmaSpi header is included, these are visible.
 - The Transfer class has been moved into a namespace called DmaSpi.
 The two DmaSpi classes import this type, so it's possible to use
-  `DmaSpi::Transfer`, `DmaSpi0::Transfer`, `DMASPI0::Transfer`, `DmaSpi1::Transfer` and `DMASPI1::Transfer`.
+  `DmaSpi::Transfer`, `DmaSpi0::Transfer`, `DMASPI0::Transfer`, `DmaSpi1::Transfer`, `DMASPI1::Transfer`, `DmaSpi2::Transfer`, `DMASPI2::Transfer`.
 - With a bit of trickery, it's possible to write code that uses either DmaSpi class through the base class `AbstractDmaSpi`.

 Installation